Saudi Arabia's Red Sea mega project awards contracts for international airport | Business

-Saudi Arabia's Red Sea Development Company said on Monday it has awarded infrastructure contracts for an international airport that is due to open in 2022.
+Saudi Arabia's Red Sea Development Company said on Monday it had awarded infrastructure contracts for an international airport that is due to open in 2022.

-The company, which is developing a huge Red Sea tourism project, said the contracts were awarded to Saudi Newsman & partners contracting co.
-Ltd and Alma general contractors.
+The company, which is developing a huge Red Sea tourism project, said the contracts were awarded to Nesma & Partners Contracting Co.
+Ltd and Almabani General Contractors.
+Saudi Arabia plans to develop resorts on 50 islands off the Red Sea coast, offering a nature reserve, coral reef diving and heritage sites.

+Red Sea Development Co, backed by Saudi Arabia's sovereign fund, the Public Investment Fund (PIF), plans to build the first phase by 2022.
+It aims to attract 300,000 tourists a year in the first phase and 800,000 to 1 million once the development is complete.
+Red Sea is one of three major projects backed by PIF, along with the $500 billion NEOM economic zone and the Qiddiya entertainment project.

+Saudi Arabia's NEOM, which is building a $500 billion mega economic zone, said last week it had signed an agreement with Air Products and Saudi Arabia's ACWA Power for a $5 billion green hydrogen-based ammonia production facility.

 - READ MORE ON: